Note: This page links to Hall of Fame outfielder Earl Averill. For his son who played from 1956 to 1963, click here.

 - Died August 16, 1983 in Everett, WA USA

 Despite having a relatively short career, Averill still finished his career with over 2,000 base hits.
-He remains the all-time Indian leader in total bases, runs batted in, runs, and triples.
+As a center fielder, Averill ranks around #30 all-time in both WAR and WAR7 as of June 2019 [], higher than fellow center field Hall of Famers Edd Roush, Earle Combs and Hack Wilson, and close to Kirby Puckett, whose career was similarly short.
+He remains the all-time Indians leader in total bases, runs batted in, runs scored and triples.
 He also remains 3rd in all-time Indian hits and doubles, and 4th in all-time Indian home runs and walks.
 He was elected to the Baseball Hall of Fame on February 3, 1975 by the Committee on Baseball Veterans.

 - 6-time AL All-Star (1933-1938)